connctd/docs/docs/content/glossary/connector.md

 ### Connector Installation

-Can be used to configure a technology.
-A connector installation needs to be installed by using a service access token which means it is bound to a service / app.
-A connector installation always belongs to a connector publication.
+Are used to configure a technology.
+A connector installation is always based on a referenced connector publication and can only be installed once for a specific app.
 It acts as a container for multiple connector instances.
-One app can't have multiple installations for one specific publication.
-Connectors can be installed via our API or in the [Developer Center](https://devcenter.connctd.io/).
+Connector installations are managed via the [Developer Center](https://devcenter.connctd.io/).

 <!-- TODO: Proof read the rest of the glossary below -->
 ### Connector Instance